RfidResearchGroup/ChameleonUltra/docs/protocol.md

 * Command: no data
 * Response: n bytes, a UTF-8 encoded string, no null terminator.
 * CLI: cf `hw version`
+Note: the returned string is the output of `git describe --abbrev=7 --dirty --always --tags` so, depending on the status of the repo it can be
+* a short tag, e.g. `v2.0.0` if the firmware is built from the tagged commit
+* a longer tag indicating how far it is from the latest tag and 7 nibbles of its commit hash, prepended with `g`, e.g. 5 commits away from v2.0.0: `v2.0.0-5-g617d6d0`
+* a long tag finishing with `-dirty` if the local repo contains changes not yet committed, e.g. `v2.0.0-5-g617d6d0-dirty`
 ### 1018: GET_ACTIVE_SLOT
 * Command: no data
 * Response: 1 byte